Comprehensive language-image pre-training for 3D medical image understanding: Method

 Radiological reports often contain details about all organs imaged, stating whether the findings are normal or not.
 Should abnormalities be present, they are explicitly named; however, when absent, the abnormalities are often not listed, as this would yield an excessive list of abnormalities a patient does not suffer from.
 The exceptions are typically abnormalities that might have prompted the imaging study in the first place.
-This style of reporting results in reports of substantial sequence token lengths, with the average \findings section of \ctrate being 243 tokens long when using the tokeniser of CXR-BERT (\cref{fig:long_report_domain_shift}).
-This is in stark contrast to \citet{zhang2022contrastive} or \citet{radford2021learning}, which either sample a single sentence from the paired text or whose datasets contain single sentence captions.
-Consequently, training with these long-form reports would inadvertently lead to a distribution shift when testing zero-shot classification with short-form prompts such as \textit{``\{abnormality\} present''}.
-Moreover, medical zero-shot classification is typically performed through negated statements (\textit{``No \{abnormality\} present.''}), which may be a problem due to such statements being very sparse during training.
+This style of reporting results in reports of substantial token sequence lengths, with the average \findings section of \ctrate~\citep{hamamci_developing_2024} being 243 tokens long when using the \bert tokeniser~\citep{boecking2022making} (\cref{fig:long_report_domain_shift}).
+This is in stark contrast to \citet{zhang2022contrastive} or \citet{radford2021learning}, which either sample a single sentence from the paired caption or whose datasets contain single-sentence captions.